 The Federation Council has evolved over time as more and more members have joined.
 By 2311 there were dozens of member worlds and colonies.
 Starfleet had a good number of space stations (such as the old K series) and just over 100 of the higher quality starbases (most of the Regula or Watchtower types and a handful of the larger mushroom spacedock type).
 The Federation Council has evolved alongside Starfleet, growing from the small Coalition of Planets with its half a dozen members and pioneering spirit of Jonathan Archer (like Christopher Columbus era colonialism) to the Wild West-style era of Garth of Izar and James T Kirk.
 Now the drive from the Federation Council is to 'tame the Wild West' and sent chains of starbases across the Federation.
 These starbases will create a communication network that will bring the Federation closer together (like the spread of telegraph system across the United States and Australia).
 This is the defining characteristic of the John Harriman and now Demora Sulu eras.

 Author notes: this is the era of taming the frontier.
-In The Next Generation we have 500+ starbases and in the Original Series they focussed on mainly 12.
+In The Next Generation we have 718+ starbases and in Star Trek: Discovery they mentioned Starbase 88 in 2256, with displays showing up to Starbase 343.
 The Interim Years is about reclassifying space stations and facilities as starbases by upgrading them to certain specifications and abilities.
 This in turn increases communications and reduces the need for independent cowboy diplomacy and more co-ordinated, responsible actions with Starfleet Command and the chain of command.
 This is an almost totally new Starfleet and Federation to the one Kirk inhabited.

 Author notes: as with the debate in 2015 about the Trident nuclear system Successor programme in the UK, this is about the Federation and, in turn, Starfleet deciding on what it stands for in the 24th Century.
 By The Next Generation we have no dreadnoughts and warships, suggesting that between Kirk and Picard on the Enterprise, Starfleet does away with these things.
 A pacifist bloc has been developing in the UFP for decades and now reaches that pivotal point after Khitomer and the Treaty of Nimbus to mothball the military, rather like what was mentioned in Star Trek VI in the meeting in Starfleet Headquarters.
 Whilst our scientific and diplomatic missions will be unaffected, our military warships will be cut.
 The President, UFP and Starfleet want to find another way instead of fighting; we are explorers, diplomats and discoverers first and soldiers last - and only when we have to.